 Located on the northeastern tip of New Zealand’s South Island, the Marlborough region is known for two main things: wine and water.
 The mainland is filled with vineyards, producing more wine than any other region of New Zealand, including most of what is sold in North America under a New Zealand label.

-Extending off the mainland are long, winding, gently ridged fingers of land.
-Between these ridges you’ll find the peaceful Marlborough Sounds.
-These Sounds provide the ferry route from Wellington on the North Island, as well as a relaxed place to spend time along the water, either hiking, kayaking or recuperating.
+Extending off the mainland is long, winding, gently ridged fingers of land.
+Between these ridges, you’ll find the peaceful Marlborough Sounds.
+These Sounds provide the ferry route from Wellington on the North Island and a relaxed place to spend time along the water, either hiking, kayaking, or recuperating.
 Between the vineyards and the Sounds, we think the Marlborough Region is ideal for at least three nights during anyone’s holiday to New Zealand.

 There are two main locations to stay here, offering two very different experiences.
-Inland, the town of Blenheim offers closest access to vineyards and wine touring.
-This town sits in the middle of rolling, sunny, wide open land with plenty of vineyards and agriculture.
+Inland, the town of Blenheim offers the closest access to vineyards and wine tours.
+This town sits in the middle of rolling, sunny, wide-open land with plenty of vineyards and agriculture.
 Due to the popularity of New Zealand wine, especially wine from this region, there are all kinds of accommodations in and near Blenheim, from basic hotels to luxurious 5-star lodges to charming B&Bs.
-But don’t let the number of accommodations fool you — Blenheim is a small town and the area around it isn’t densely populated.
-You can stay close to the vineyards and town, while still feeling like you’re in the midst of idyllic New Zealand countryside.
+But don’t let the number of accommodations fool you — Blenheim is a small town, and the area around it isn’t densely populated.
+You can stay close to the vineyards and town while still feeling like you’re in the midst of idyllic New Zealand countryside.

 The second major location to stay is in the Marlborough Sounds.
 Starting about a half-hour drive north of Blenheim, the Sounds extend out into Cook Strait towards the North Island.
-These waterways are peaceful and deep, bordered by low, forested ridge lines.
-Sounds are drowned river valleys, and provide all sorts of bays, inlets, coves and private accommodations that are accessible only by water or on foot.
-There are a couple of excellent 4-star lodges as well as several more basic 3-star mini-resorts and inns.
+These waterways are peaceful and deep, bordered by low, forested ridgelines.
+Sounds are drowned river valleys and provide all sorts of bays, inlets, coves, and private accommodations that are accessible only by water or on foot.
+There are a couple of excellent 4-star lodges and several more basic 3-star mini-resorts and inns.

-It is also possible to stay in one of these two places and visit the other as a day trip.
-Stay in the Sounds and then head over to the mainland for a day of wine tasting (up to two hours by boat and vehicle) Or… stay in the vineyards and then head over to the Sounds for a day hike or boat cruise.
+It is also possible to stay in one of these two places and visit the other on a day trip.
+Stay in the Sounds and then head to the mainland for a day of wine tasting (up to two hours by boat and vehicle) Or stay in the vineyards and then head over to the Sounds for a day hike or boat cruise.

 For more active types, the Sounds also offer a beautiful hiking trail that takes up to five days, allowing you to stay in comfortable accommodations each night and transport your bags by water taxi.
 You can do just one day, hiking the part of the trail that interests you most, or do several days.
-You can even combine hiking with mountain biking and kayaking along different parts of the trail, if you wish.
-With so many moorings, docks, and water taxi options, there are an infinite number of options to enjoy the track for all fitness levels.
+You can even combine hiking with mountain biking and kayaking along with different parts of the trail if you wish.
+With so many moorings, docks, and water taxi options, there are infinite options to enjoy the track for all fitness levels.

 You can also reach Marlborough by boat or plane.
-From the North Island, a three-hour ferry runs from Wellington into the Sounds, landing at Picton just a thirty-minute drive from the vineyards or close to accommodations on the Sounds.
-There is also a domestic airport in Blenheim with regular flights to Auckland, Christchurch, Wellington, and Napier.
+From the North Island, a three-hour ferry runs from Wellington into the Sounds, landing at Picton just a thirty-minute drive from the vineyards or near accommodations on the Sounds.
+Blenheim also has a domestic airport with regular flights to Auckland, Christchurch, Wellington, and Napier.

-For wine, you can do full day tours as well as half day tours.
-We highly recommend hiring an expert local guide and driver, to avoid drinking and driving, and also to learn about the wines as you taste them and get access to areas that are closed to the general public.
-The area is especially well known for its Sauvignon Blancs, which are among the most celebrated in the world.
-However, there are a number of other excellent varietals such as Cabernet Sauvignon, Pinot Noir and Chardonnay.
+For wine, you can do full-day tours as well as half-day tours.
+We highly recommend hiring an expert local guide and driver to avoid drinking and driving, learn about the wines as you taste them, and access areas that are closed to the general public.
+The area is especially well known for its Sauvignon Blancs, among the most celebrated worldwide.
+However, there are several other excellent varietals, such as Cabernet Sauvignon, Pinot Noir, and Chardonnay.
 For more info on wine touring in Marlborough, please check out our blog post about the wine regions of New Zealand.

-In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking, or just swinging in a hammock.
-As mentioned above, this area is great of hiking no matter your fitness level.
+In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking or just swinging in a hammock.
+As mentioned above, this area is great for hiking, no matter your fitness level.
 You can hike for two hours or five solid days — the choice is yours, with water taxis able to pick you up and drop you off anywhere along the trail.
-The trail follows the ridgeline above the Sounds, and extends from the tip of the Queen Charlotte Sound to Picton.
-Along the way, there are several accommodations ranging from small resorts to charming B&Bs to luxury lodges.
-Some guests hike in to each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.
+The trail follows the ridgeline above the Sounds and extends from the tip of the Queen Charlotte Sound to Picton.
+Along the way, several accommodations range from small resorts to charming B&Bs to luxury lodges.
+Some guests hike into each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.